LucasBarretto86/LearningDocker/README.md

 └── package.json
 ```

-### Parent Image (a.k.a base image)
+#### Adding parent Image (a.k.a base image)

-On or Dockerfile each instruction is a layer the first instruction will be reference to our parent image (a.k.a base image)
+On or `Dockerfile` each instruction is a layer the first instruction will be
+reference to our parent image

 ```Dockerfile
 # ./Dockerfile